Pumpkin Toffee Bars

 - Is there a substitute for evaporated milk?
 Yes!
 Find it here.

-- Topping ideas: Vanilla ice cream, caramel sauce, whipped cream or additional chopped pecans & toffee bits.
+- Topping ideas: Ice cream, caramel sauce, whipped cream or additional chopped nuts & toffee bits.

 - 15 oz. pure pumpkin puree